 What Is Your Productivity Score?

-Being busy and being productive are not the same thing β but most people have no structured way to tell the difference.
+Being busy and being productive are not the same thing — but most people have no structured way to tell the difference.
 This assessment gives you a concrete, 0 to 100 productivity score based on five research-backed dimensions: Deep Focus, Energy Management, Goal Clarity, Output Quality, and Systems.
 The score is not about how many hours you work or how full your calendar is.
 It measures the quality and sustainability of how you work.
 A person working 35 hours with elite systems, clear priorities, and managed energy will consistently outperform someone working 60 hours with fragmented attention and no review process.
-Answer 15 questions β 3 per dimension β and you will receive a radar chart showing your shape across all five areas, a composite score with a grade, identification of your biggest drag factors, and a ranked list of quick wins that will move your score the most.
+Answer 15 questions — 3 per dimension — and you will receive a radar chart showing your shape across all five areas, a composite score with a grade, identification of your biggest drag factors, and a ranked list of quick wins that will move your score the most.
+Track it weekly to measure real improvement rather than relying on how productive you feel on any given day.

 Assessment Progress